mattriley/agile-avatars/README.md

 Changing the name of a tag instance:
 - Updates the name of all other instances of that tag.

-In addition to changing tag names, role names and colours, the control panel affects tag instances:
-- Changing the number of active and passive instances
-- Changing the shape between circle and square
-- Changing the size
-- Changing the spacing
-- Changing the sort order
+Changing an option in the _options bar_ including active, passive, shape, size, spacing and sort order affects all tags.

-Avoiding state management libraries forces the need for a bespoke state management solution.
+The constraint of _no state management libraries_ forces the need for a bespoke state management solution.
 No attempt is made to generify the state management solution for reuse by other applications; rather it is designed to evolve with the specific needs of this application.

 ## Stores

 State is managed by a series of _state stores_.

-A **state store** is collection of data items keyed by a unique identifier and managed using typical CRUD operations such as insert, find, update, remove.
+A __state store__ is collection of data items keyed by a unique identifier and managed using typical CRUD operations such as insert, find, update, remove.

 <details >